-But for consumers who’ve tried this razor like how it performed.
+But for consumers who’ve tried this, they like how it performed.
 Even with Dorco and Yingjili blades included.

-You can buy this from Amazon for less than $12 and it’ll be eligible for their 2-day free shipping if you join Prime.
+You can buy this safety razor from Amazon, and it’ll be eligible for their 2-day free shipping if you join Prime.

-In terms of value for money, it is hard to beat the Weishi for just $12 to $16, you can own a decently made safety razor that will do a good job in removing facial hair.
+In terms of value for money, it is hard to beat the Weishi for just $12 to $16, you can own a decently made safety razor that will do an excellent job in removing facial hair.

-Just remember that this is a mild razor which gives newbies a tool to learn the art of wet shaving without having to endure a bloody mess every time they shave.
+Just remember that this is a mild razor that gives newbies a tool to learn the art of wet shaving without having to endure a bloody mess every time they shave.